Aerial drone survey of aggregate stockpiles at quarry site

 No personnel climbing stockpiles or working in active material zones.
 All data captured from the air, eliminating fall risks and equipment conflicts.

-Survey-Quality Accuracy
+Centimetre-Level Accuracy

 RTK-enabled flights and strategic ground control point placement deliver volume calculations with 1 to 3 percent accuracy between surveys.